 SCREEN: Saving RI settings in the visualization panel.

+SUGGESTED EDIT: WIDE: Talent moving the cursor to observe the volume visualization of the cell.

 To attain quantitative descriptors of cell morphology, utilize the Analysis interface [1].
 Click Analysis in the tool bar.
 On the Analysis panel, select Manual under the Segmentation panel then set 1.3450 as the RI Threshold, and click Apply [2].
 Click Save to save the calculated morphological indexes [3].